-Graduation from the program requires not only the capstone project and accumulation of credits and practicum hours, but also demonstration of clinical competencies necessary to function as an independent mental health practitioner.
-There is no guarantee that students will graduate at the end of their full-time or part-time tenure as graduation is dependent on students demonstrating that they have acquired these competencies.
+Graduation from the program requires not only the capstone project and accumulation of credits and practicum hours, but also demonstration of clinical competencies necessary to become an independent mental health practitioner.
+There is no guarantee that students will graduate at the end of their full-time tenure as graduation is dependent on students demonstrating that they have acquired these competencies.
 Some students may require additional hours at their practicum site and/or may need to complete or re-take select courses before a degree can be conferred.

-UW MASTER OF ARTS IN APPLIED CHILD & ADOLESCENT PSYCHOLOGY: PREVENTION & TREATMENT 2023-2024 CURRICULUM GRID- FULL TIME
+UW MASTER OF ARTS IN APPLIED CHILD & ADOLESCENT PSYCHOLOGY: PREVENTION & TREATMENT 2024-2025 CURRICULUM GRID

-AREA OF Expertise SUMMER A SUMMER B PRE-FALL Intensive FALL WINTER Spring SUMMER (A+B) Conceptual Framework Principles of Assessment and Behavior Change (3 credits) Conceptual Foundations of Developmental Psychopathology: Risk and Protective Factors (3 credits) Social and Emotional Development (3 credits) Critical Thinking about Research (3 credits) Psychopathology & Treatment Approaches to Child and Adolescent Treatment (3 credits) Child and Adolescent Psychopathology: Assessment and Diagnosis (3 credits) Evidence-Based Treatments Counseling Skills with Individuals & Families (3 credits) Parenting Interventions (3 credits) CBT for Anxiety & Mood Disorders (3 credits) Interacting with Youth Involved Systems for Complex Cases (3 credits) TF-CBT and Treating trauma (3 credits) Dialectical Behavior Therapy for Youth and Adolescents (3 credits) Practicum Practicum (1-7 credits) Practicum (1-7 credits) Practicum (1-7 credits) Practicum (1-7 credits) Practice Issues Ethics and Law in Clinical Settings (1 credit) Multicultural Issues in Counseling Settings (2 credits) Multicultural Issues in Counseling Settings (1 credit) Multicultural Issues in Counseling Settings (1 credit) Multicultural Issues in Counseling Settings (1 credit)
+AREA OF EXPERTISE SUMMER A SUMMER B PRE-FALL INTENSIVE FALL WINTER SPRING SUMMER (A+B) Conceptual Framework Principles of Assessment and Behavior Change (3 credits) Conceptual Foundations of Developmental Psychopathology: Risk and Protective Factors (3 credits) Social and Emotional Development (3 credits) Critical Thinking about Research (3 credits) Psychopatho logy & Treatment Approaches to Child and Adolescent Treatment (3 credits) Child and Adolescent Psychopatholo gy: Assessment and Diagnosis (3 credits) Evidence- Based Treatments Counseling Skills with Individuals & Families (3 credits) Parenting Interventions (3 credits) CBT for Anxiety & Mood Disorders (3 credits) Interacting with Youth Involved Systems for Complex Cases (3 credits) TF-CBT and Treating trauma (3 credits) Dialectical Behavior Therapy for Youth and Adolescents (3 credits) Practicum Practicum (1-7 credits) Practicum (1-7 credits) Practicum (1-7 credits) Practicum (1-7 credits) Practice Issues Ethics and Law in Clinical Settings (1 credit) Multicultural Issues in Counseling Settings (2 credits) Multicultural Issues in Counseling Settings (1 credit) Multicultural Issues in Counseling Settings (1 credit) Multicultural Issues in Counseling Settings (1 credit)

-Practicum course includes weekly in-person meetings about clinical and professional issues (professional resiliency, ethical issues, case consultation).
-Practicums are structured with variable credits to allow students to complete the program in a manner that is consistent with their academic and career goals.
+\\Practicum course includes weekly in-person meetings about clinical and professional issues (professional resiliency, ethical issues, case consultation).